 Santa's reindeer enjoy "bird food" (berries, seeds, and leaves).
-They also love worms and especially grapes in the middle of winter.
+But did you know they also love carrots and grapes in the middle of winter.

 Aestivation (summer sleep) and Hibernation (winter sleep) are common in the animal kingdom.
-Most people don't realize that reindeer sleep during the day and go through aestivation during the summer.
-There is another species of animals who also sleeps in the summer but does not like Santa—you’ll find out why later.
+Most people don't realize reindeer sleep during the day and go through aestivation during the summer.
+There is another species that also sleeps in the summer but does not like Santa—you’ll find out why later.
 Hint: they are one of the oldest species alive.

-Santa secret— Did you recognize the boy James from Queens?
+Chapter #1 Santa Secret— Did you recognize the boy James from Queens who Dr. Timmerman needed to see?
 Do you know who this is?
 Think about it for a second… James, Queens, 1987, red Kangol, Farmers Blvd., and he’s being bad.
 If you know who this is— good for you.
 If not, it’s LL COOL J, one of the first (and one of the best) rappers and music producers of all time.
-The choice of words used in this scene will also be a clue.
+The choice of words used in this section will also be a clue to the real people mentioned in this book series.
 Notice in the next paragraph Santa was "Beat and wrapped up—" that was a highlighted hint.
 Rappers use beats.
-When words or phrases seem a little "off"—there's normally a hidden message.
+When words or phrases seem a little "off"—there's normally a hidden message to be exposed later.

-Similarly—yes, Santa's reindeer sleep in "large nests" high up in the trees because of their birdlike DNA.
-While reindeer do truly exist in Northern climates, only this "special species" of deer have hollow bones and build nests.
+Similarly—yes, Santa's reindeer sleep in "large nests" because of their birdlike DNA.
+While reindeer do truly exist in Northern climates, only this "special species" of deer have hollow bones and build nests high up in the trees.
 These fictitious creatures will be used to teach other topics as well.
 In this story, everything around the belly of the earth is historically accurate, while the North Pole is...how shall we say it...magical.